Kbrody93/Michael-Soft-Teaches-Typing/README.md

 # Michael-Soft-Teaches-Typing
-Typing tutor game using windows forms written in powershell.
+Typing tutor game using windows forms written in PowerShell.